deepaksood619/deepaksood619.github.io/docs/economics/accounting-for-finance/3a-balance-sheet-comparisons.md

-# 3A: Balance Sheet Comparisions
+# 3A: Balance Sheet Comparisons

 ## Balance Sheet: A Life Cycle Perspective